ahmadassaf/linked-dataset-profiling-tool/README.md

 datasetpath=directory location
 ```

-Path and the name of the file which will hold the computed values for the normalised topic relevance score computed as in (1)
+Path and the name of the file which will hold the computed values for the normalized topic relevance score computed as in (1)

 ```java
 normalised_topic_score=file location
 ```

-Path and the name of the file which will hold the extracted de.l3s.bfetahu.ldp.entities and topics from DBpedia
+Path and the name of the file which will hold the extracted `de.l3s.bfetahu.ldp.entities` and topics from DBpedia

 ```java
 annotationindex=file location
 ```

 Sample size, which defines the ratio of extracted resources for a dataset.
-Be aware here that Step (3) for large sample sizes takes a long time, and as shown in [1] a sample size of 10% is representative
+Be aware here that Step (3) for large sample sizes takes a long time, and as shown in [1], a sample size of 10% is representative

 ```java
 sample_size=1|2|...|95
 ```

 Sampling strategy to extract the resources, 'centrality' performs best in terms of profiling accuracy